Culinary Medicine

 John Sievenpiper MD, PhD, FRCPC

-Department of Nutritional Sciences, University of Toronto
+Associate Professor, Department of Nutritional Sciences,

 John Sievenpiper is a Clinician Scientist who holds appointments as an Associate Professor in the Departments of Nutritional Sciences and Medicine and the Lifestyle Medicine Lead in the MD Program at the University of Toronto and a Staff Physician in the Division of Endocrinology & Metabolism and Scientist in the La Ka Shing Knowledge Institute at St. Michael’s Hospital.